Saghen/blink.cmp/README.md

   opts = {
-    -- 'default' for mappings similar to built-in completion -- 'super-tab' for mappings similar to vscode (tab to accept, arrow keys to navigate) -- see the "default configuration" section below for full documentation on how to define -- your own keymap. when defining your own, no keybinds will be assigned automatically. keymap = 'default',
+    -- 'default' for mappings similar to built-in completion -- 'super-tab' for mappings similar to vscode (tab to accept, arrow keys to navigate) -- 'enter' for mappings similar to 'super-tab' but with 'enter' to accept -- see the "default configuration" section below for full documentation on how to define -- your own keymap. when defining your own, no keybinds will be assigned automatically. keymap = 'default',